pmwhite/reu-research/README.md

 that we will not be using usernames or "identity information" to perform the de-anonymization except as a evalidation tool.

-## Files

-None of the data used for this project are included in this repository.
-However, all of the scripts and methods of retrieval should be present with the exception of API keys.

-* `twitter.py` and `github.py` deal with calling the GitHub and Twitter APIs.
-* `stack.py` provides functions for pulling StackOverflow data from the SE data dump xml files and pushing them to a sqlite database.
-* `main.py' deals with finding all the users with common usernames on the three sites.
-  `vimrc` is a simple vim configuration that I like.
-* I use the [Nix Package Manager](https://nixos.org/nix/) to create easily reproducible development environments. `shell.nix` contains the expression for the project environment.

 ## Outside resources

 Not provided in this repository are my the API keys I used when obtaining data.